- Knowledge Base

 - If you're unable to access your 2FA method, on the login verification screen, click one of the following options:

-- Call me for the code: receive a phone call with the code.
+- Call me with the code: receive a phone call with the code.

 - Use a backup code: enter a 2FA backup code to access your account.

-- Lost your authentication device?: request a 2FA reset from your account Super Admin.
+- Reset authentication device: request a 2FA reset from your Super Admin.

 - If you originally set up 2FA with the HubSpot mobile app, instead of the options listed above, you’ll be prompted to check the HubSpot mobile app for a login prompt.